rufuswilson/slackbuilder/.github/README.md

 - `/logs` - optional directory for logs.

 Environment-variables can be passed to both `.sh`and `.SlackBuild`.
-Set environment variable `LOGLEVEL` to adjust the amount of information printed to the console output when running.
-Setting `LOGLEVEL=0` will force everything to be printed to the log files, `LOGLEVEL=1` will only print a minimum amount of information to the console and `LOGLEVEL=2` will print everything to the console.
-The log files will always be populated irrespectively of the `LOGLEVEL`.
+Set environment variable `VERBOSITY` to adjust the amount of information printed to the console output when running.
+Setting `VERBOSITY=0` will force everything to be printed to the log files, `VERBOSITY=1` will only print a minimum amount of information to the console and `VERBOSITY=2` will print everything to the console.
+The log files will always be populated irrespectively of the `VERBOSITY`.

 #### Example docker run:
 ```bash